Firefox-AI/litellm-proxy/CONTRIBUTING.md

 ```

-## FXA tokens and where to findd them
+## FXA tokens and where to find them
 MLPA is using [https://github.com/mozilla/PyFxA](https://github.com/mozilla/PyFxA) library for authentification with Mozilla account.
 Please follow quick start instructions in their [Readme](https://github.com/mozilla/PyFxA?tab=readme-ov-file#using-firefox-account-bearer-token-with-requests).

 Here is a quick snippet: